solana-foundation/solana-improvement-documents/proposals/0110-exponential-fee-for-write-lock-accounts.md

   - Adjusts write-lock *cost rate* based on an account's EMA *compute-unit utilization*.
-  - For each block, if an account's EMA *compute-unit utilization* is more than half of its max limit, its write-lock *cost rate* increases by X%.
-If it's below half, the *cost rate* decreases by X%.
+  - For each block, if an account's EMA *compute-unit utilization* is more than target utilization, its write-lock *cost rate* increases by X%.
+If it's below target, the *cost rate* decreases by X%.
+  - For V0:
+    - target utilization is `25%` of Max limit;
-  - For V0, Initial write-lock cost rate is `1000 micro-lamport/CU`; and cost
+    - Initial write-lock cost rate is `1000 micro-lamport/CU`;
-  rate set to 1%.
+    - cost change rate set to 1%;
 - Calculate *Write Lock Fee*:
   - Fee required to write-lock an account is calculated by multiplying the write-lock *cost rate* by the transaction's requested CU.